bcgov/aps-infra-platform/documentation/how-to/api-discovery.md

     3. Under API Directory, click the **PUT /namespaces/{ns}/datasets** [Update Dataset](https://api.gov.bc.ca/ds/api/v2/console/#/API%20Directory/put-dataset) accordion item.
     4. Click **Try it out**.
     5. Enter your namespace.
-    6. Copy your JSON `dataset` into the Request body.
+    6. Copy your DraftDataset JSON into the Request body.
     7. Click **Execute**.
     8. Scroll down and ensure a `200` Response was received.

 ### Link Your Dataset to a Product

-If you've already worked through the [Quick Start tutorial](../tutorial/quick-start.md) or set up a gateway service, you may already have a `product`.
-In this case, we can associate the `product` with a `dataset`:
+If you've already worked through the [Quick Start tutorial](../tutorial/quick-start.md) or set up a Gateway Service, you may already have a Product.
+In this case, we can associate the Product with a Dataset:

 1. Open the [Products](https://api.gov.bc.ca/manager/products) page in the API Services Portal.
 2. Click the ellipsis (**...**) next to **Add Env**, select **Edit Product**.